mxhdx/jdbsearch/README.md

 Th tool works with MySQL, Oracle and Posgresql , other databases will be added in the future.
 Everyone is invited to contribute in this project.

-Binaries are available for download under the releases tab or on the given web page :
+Binaries are available for download under the releases tab or on the tool web page :
 https://github.com/tutoref/jdbsearch/releases/tag/v1.0
 https://tutoref.com/jdbsearch-find-an-expression-anywhere-in-a-database

-Windows binaries are built with Launch4j
+Windows binaries are built using Launch4j
 launch4j.sourceforge.net